carolzhou/multiPhATE/README.md

 Feel free to report bugs or problems, or to suggest future improvements, by posting an issue on the project github page (click on the Issues tab), or by emailing the developers at:  zhou4@llnl.gov.
 Thank you for using multiPhATE.

+PUBLICATION

+If you use multiPhATE in your research, kindly reference our paper:  "multiPhATE: bioinformatics pipeline for functional annotation of phage isolates", by Carol E Zhou, Stephanie A Malfatti, Jeffrey A Kimbrel, Casandra W Philipson, Katelyn E McNair, Theron C Hamilton, Robert A Edwards, and Brian E Souza.
+BioRxiv Feb 15, 2019, doi: http://dx.doi.org/z0.1101/551010.

 multiPhATE v.0.5